Upstage Surrey love to feature work by local writers, performed by local actors.

 Peter has forged a career as a copywriter and editor for an international development charity, interviewing and filming across the globe from Syrian refugees in Lebanon to conflict survivors in the Democratic Republic of Congo, still finding time to write reviews and interviews for Folk Radio and articles, news and reviews for The Doctor Who Companion.

 Upstage has featured Peter’s excellent plays Get Santa and Seven Hills Road as part of their series for radio broadcast.
+In May 2025 Upstage performed 2 plays, Mirrors and Parent/Teacher live at the Riverhouse Barn.

 Evon Wheeler